About Paris (WI) Power Station

 Paris Power Station is a coal-fired electrical generating facility located near Union Grove in Racine County, Wisconsin, operated by We Energies (Wisconsin Electric Power Company).
 Like virtually every large-scale power generation facility built during the mid-twentieth century, this station was constructed and maintained using asbestos-containing materials — mineral fiber products selected specifically for their heat resistance, durability, and insulating properties.

 Workers who labored at this facility over the decades may have encountered asbestos-containing materials throughout the plant.
-The regulatory and design standards governing power plant construction during the facility’s original buildout — including decisions by equipment manufacturers such as Combustion Engineering, Babcock & Wilcox, and Foster Wheeler — frequently specified asbestos-containing insulation and fire-resistant products.
+The regulatory and design standards governing power plant construction during the facility’s original buildout — including decisions by equipment manufacturers — frequently specified asbestos-containing insulation and fire-resistant products.

 Paris Power Station sits within the broader industrial corridor of the upper Midwest.
 Workers who traveled between union jobs — insulators, pipefitters, boilermakers, and electricians who moved between Wisconsin, Illinois, and Missouri for contract and maintenance work — may have accumulated asbestos exposures at multiple facilities across state lines.
 The Mississippi River industrial corridor, stretching from St. Louis and the Metro East Illinois region northward through Wisconsin, was home to a concentration of coal-fired power stations, chemical plants, steel mills, and refineries where asbestos-containing materials were reportedly ubiquitous.